 Some people refer to budgies by their full name (Budgerigars), and some call them parakeets.
 Neither is exactly wrong, but neither is 100 percent correct, either.
 There are many different types of parakeets, and they come in a variety of colors, shapes, and sizes.
 Some parakeets, like the Indian Ringneck Parakeet, are very large, reaching lengths of up to 16 inches from head to tail, while budgies are much smaller.
 Because of these vast differences in size and more, it is more accurate to refer to these birds by their true name.

 02 of 06

 03 of 06

-Not many people realize that there are actually two distinct types of budgies -- the traditional Budgerigar, hailing from Australia, and the larger English budgie, bred in England specifically for show and the pet trade.
+Not many people realize that there are actually two distinct types of budgies―the traditional Budgerigar, hailing from Australia, and the larger English budgie, bred in England specifically for the show and the pet trade.
 While the two are clearly both budgies, there are differences when they're observed side by side.
 English budgies are usually 1 to 2 inches longer than their Australian counterparts and have decidedly larger heads and puffier feathers around their faces and crowns.

 04 of 06

 There's no way to guarantee that your budgie, or any other parrot, will learn to "speak."
 However, budgies certainly have a knack for it, and many times they speak with greater clarity and broader vocabularies than larger parrot species such as macaws and cockatoos.

 While their voices are small and gravelly-sounding, budgies have an impressive ability to pick up on human words and phrases, and even using them in proper context sometimes.
 They are a great choice for those new to bird ownership who want to own a talking parrot.Continue to 5 of 6 below.

 05 of 06